 These threats involve natural forces such as thunderstorms, floods, tornados, hurricanes, winter storms, drought, wildfire, landslides, earthquakes, tsunamis (tidal waves), volcanoes, and dam failures.
 Man-made hazards include material releases and spills, acts of terrorism, and nuclear accidents.
 Natural hazards are commonly but not always more predictable than any type of disaster.
 Other threats may also happen like animal health emergencies such as outbreaks of foreign animal disease.

 We can recognize from past experiences which geographical locations are most vulnerable to certain kinds of natural hazards although we cannot know exactly when or where disasters will strike or how severe they can be.

-If something happens, are you prepared?
-If disaster strikes in your community, being prepared can make all the difference.
+If something happens, are you ready?
+If disaster strikes in your community, being ready can make all the difference.
 Let’s build your preparedness kit.
 Your water-tight container should hold 12 items and you only have a minute to find out how prepared you really are!
-Now, let’s get started.
+Now, let’s start.
 Remember not to guess and show us what the safety consultants recommend.

 You need the following items: